GHAngeloid/USCProgressTracker/README.md

 # Notes

-Have maps.db in the same directory as project.
+Have project folder in same directiory as maps.db file.

 Project is still work-in-progress.